Cyclone Idai

 Cholera infected at least 1,052 people in Mozambique’s cyclone-hit region.

-As part of the forward planning for severe weather, safe zones had been created in rural areas of Mozambique for evacuation above the flood plain.
+As part of the advanced planning for severe weather, safe zones had been created in rural areas of Mozambique for evacuation above the flood plain.
 However, the flooding was far worse than had been expected.

 The meteorological office of Mozambique, Inam, issued weather alerts as the storm developed.
 The highest possible alert was raised by the government three days before the cyclone struck, telling people to evacuate threatened areas.